xingfucoder/gulp-es6/README.md

 ## 1- Requirements

- In order to use some of the EcmaScript 2015 features you need to install thoses dependencies:
+ In order to use some of the EcmaScript 2015 features you need to install these dependencies:

  - [babel-core](https://github.com/babel/babel/tree/master/packages/babel-preset-es2015) Babel preset for es2015 plugins